rubyxsphere/projectsphere/README.md

 </div>

 > [!IMPORTANT]
-> **This repository was meant as a way to show off a slew of tools that I've developed, meaning they won't get maintained and/or updated.**
+> **This repository was meant as a way to show off a slew of tools that I've developed, meaning they won't get maintained or updated.**
 > **There are no official installers or compiled binaries.
 Everything will have to be compiled.**

 > [!NOTE]